 Situation: Wat Rong Khun lies few kilometers south of Chiang Rai at the highway No. 1.
 GoogleMaps

 Directions: Easy.
 E.g. from the bus station in the city center take a public bus in the direction of Phayao or Lampang and get off at the big intersection to walk two hundred meters.
 Or take a tuk-tuk or taxi directly to the entrance.
 If you come with your own car, you can use a large parking lot behind the complex.

 White Temple Chiang Rai opening hours: 8 am to 5 pm throughout the year.
-There was only one exception when the White Temple was closed to Chinese tourists for a half day in protest.

 Food and drink: In front of the temple there are the usual cafés.
 No one will starve or die of thirst.
 Opposite is a simple restaurant.
 The prices are generally higher than in other places in Chiang Rai.